 - A built-in Safety Factor – Individuals who fear losing money on higher-risk investments will feel much safer knowing that the floor in their IUL mitigates the risk of losing part or all or your investment in a down market.

 - Earn Higher Returns – With an Indexed Universal Life policy, if the indexes you’ve chosen perform well over the crediting period, you may experience very attractive earnings.

 - Permanent Life Insurance – Unless you are suffering from major health issues, the life insurance coverage in your IUL is competitively priced and is protection that you would have needed anyway.

 - Cash Flow that is Tax-Free – When you consider the tax burden that may result from other popular investment products, the IUL eliminates this burden because cash flow can be generated by accessing the funds that accumulate in the policy through contract loans that are made tax-free.

 Hopefully, this article explained the basics about each product and why one may work better than another based on your circumstances and financial goals.
 If you are in the group of young adults who are interested in saving for retirement and not concerned about missing the tax deduction by using after-tax money, the Roth IRA may be the better choice.

-If however, you want a product that provides the dual purpose of life insurance and retirement planning and you are concerned about your income level during your retirement, and knowing that your savings will not be subject to market volatility, the IUL may be a better choice.
+If however, you want a product that provides the dual purpose of life insurance and retirement planning and you are concerned about your income level during your retirement, and knowing that your savings will not be subject to market volatility, the IUL or LIRP may be a better choice.